ricko2001/Genealogy-scripts/RM -LumpSources/ReadMe.txt

 move web tags from src to moved citation- but what about second and following citations.
 They don'e get copies.
 But they will after merge of dup citations at end.

-actual dat copied from old src to cittomove then copied and printed. should it always be gotten from orig src?